DannyBen/repli/README.md

 repli expects a YAML configuration (named `repli.yaml` by default) to exist in the working directory, and include two options: `model` and `input`.

-The `input` may contain any option supported by the replicate model.
+The `input` may contain any option supported by the model on Replicate.

 For example: